St. Croix

 St.

-St. Croix is the largest of the 3 inhabited US Virgins Islands
+an unincorporated U.S. territory.
+St. Croix is by far the largest of the

-miles.
-In fact, it is about three times the size of St.
+three).
+At 84 square miles, St. Croix is about three times the size of St.

 flown seven different flags.
 It has been colonized by Spain,